 The second shoe belongs to Reed Hayes.
 It’s no accident that my article about Google queries featured the keyword reedwrite.com–it came from my Google alerts.
 There was a strong indication a while back that Hayes was going to post something on his web site related to his examination for Mike Zullo of a second or third-generation copy1 of the Obama birth certificate.
-What I strongly suspect is that poster Joe Mannix at Birther Report is Mike Zullo and that what he said about the Reed Hayes report is authoritative:
+What I once, but no longer strongly suspect is that poster Joe Mannix at Birther Report is Mike Zullo and that what he said about the Reed Hayes report is authoritative:

 Of course.
 Reed is a master at detecting forgeries, especially when people try to mimic other peoples signatures on such things such as checks or birth certificates as in this case.
 He detects anomalies in forged signatures the average person can’t recognize.
 He immediately knew something was wrong after looking at the document hence why he called Mike back within 20 minutes.

 That’s about all we know, and “know” is even too strong a word.
 It would be great for the other shoe to drop and we learn from Hayes himself what he thinks about how his work has been characterized.
 We remember that Ivan Zatkovich eventually spoke out against how his work had been buried and mischaracterized by WorldNetDaily.